 In this context, the Task Force suggests that institutions and health care systems who cannot, in conscience, participate in assisted suicide should make this known to both patients and employees at the initial point of contact.
-Institutions should work out in advance a policy for resolving conflicts which arise when health care workers cannot in conscience comply with a patient's request.
-Health care systems which opt not to participate in assisted suicide, as did the Veterans Administration Medical Centers,50 must arrange for a patient who requests assistance with an in-patient suicide, to be transferred to another health care system.
-However, such a health care system cannot censure a doctor who complies with a patient's request for a lethal prescription outside of the context of their institutions.
-Further, the discussion of "conscientious practice" emphasizes that a request for assisted suicide should be a clear sign that the patient's care needs are unmet and that some of these needs can be satisfied immediately by the attending doctor, even if that doctor is not ultimately willing to participate in ending life.51
+Institutions should work out in advance a policy for resolving conflicts that arise when health care workers cannot in conscience comply with a patient's request.
+Health care systems that opt not to participate in assisted suicide, as did the Veterans Administration Medical Centers, I must arrange for a patient who requests assistance with an in-patient suicide to be transferred to another health care system.
+Further, the discussion of "conscientious practice" emphasizes that a request for assisted suicide should be a clear sign that the patient's care needs are unmet and that some of these needs can be satisfied immediately by the attending doctor, even if that doctor is not ultimately willing to participate in ending life.
+2